 For more information see the description for Time Zone Name in Step a.
-The allowed range is 0 to 59.
+The range is from 0 to 59.
 The default value is 0.

 View the SNTP global status

 If you configure the time settings with SNTP, you can view information about the switch's SNTP client and the global SNTP status.